Avis steers into crowded field for managing ride services fleets

 That potential is drawing a crowd.

-Avis rivals Hertz Global Holdings Inc and Enterprise Holdings Inc are staking out positions in fleet management, as are car auction giants Manheim and KAR Auction Services Inc, which already have facilities to handle millions of used vehicles annually.
+Avis rivals Hertz Global Holdings Inc (HTZ.N) and Enterprise Holdings Inc ERACR.UL are staking out positions in fleet management, as are car auction giants Manheim and KAR Auction Services Inc (KAR.N), which already have facilities to handle millions of used vehicles annually.

 KAR said this month it was buying fleet management software company STRATIM to enter the business.